quarkiverse/quarkus-docling/README.md

 * 🔍 Extensive OCR support for scanned PDFs and images
 * 🥚 Support of several Visual Language Models ([SmolDocling](https://huggingface.co/ds4sd/SmolDocling-256M-preview))
 * 💻 Simple and convenient CLI

+## Quarkus Docling Features

+Currently, this extension is a set of wrappers around the [Docling Serve](https://github.com/docling-project/docling-serve) project, which exposes Docling as a REST API.
+It also provides a Dev Service and Dev UI integrations.

 ## Contributors ✨